Digital Dental Lab 101: A Dentist's Guide

 Three core technologies power the modern digital lab.
 Intraoral scanners are the starting point, replacing messy impression materials with a quick, comfortable, and highly accurate scan.
 Next are CAD/CAM (Computer-Aided Design/Computer-Aided Manufacturing) systems, which form the heart of the lab.
 CAD software allows technicians to design every detail of a restoration on a computer, while CAM technology uses that design to control a milling machine that carves the prosthetic from a solid block of material.
 Finally, 3D printers add another layer of capability, creating everything from surgical guides and dental models to temporary restorations.
 Together, these digital dentistry tools work to produce consistent, high-quality results.

-Integrating with Your Current Practice
+How to Seamlessly Integrate with Your Practice

 Making the move to a digital workflow doesn't have to be overwhelming.
 The key is finding a lab partner that can guide you through the transition.
 Integration often starts with adopting an intraoral scanner in your practice.
 From there, your digital lab can help you establish a smooth process for submitting cases and collaborating on designs.
 A great partner will ensure their software is compatible with your systems and provide the support you need to feel confident.
 This partnership approach helps you streamline your digital dental treatment planning and allows you to focus more on patient care while the lab handles the technical details of fabrication.